40-Acres/loan-contracts/LoanV2MarketV1Upgrade-Audit.md

   - Uses `nonReentrant` modifier to prevent reentrancy attacks
   - Only callable by market diamond

+### New Storage Parameters in LoanStorage

+The following storage parameters were added to LoanStorage.sol to support the new market settlement and flash loan functionality:

+- **_marketDiamond**: Address of the market diamond contract authorized for borrower finalization.
+This parameter is critical for the `onlyMarketDiamond` modifier and market settlement functions like `finalizeMarketPurchase`, `finalizeOfferPurchase`, and `finalizeLBOPurchase`.

+- **_flashLoanFee**: Basis points value (e.g., 50 = 0.5%) representing the flash loan fee percentage.
+Used in the `flashFee` function to calculate fees for non-market diamond callers.

+- **_FlashLoanPaused**: Boolean flag that can be set by the owner to pause all flash loan functionality during emergencies.
+Checked in the `flashLoan` function via `getFlashLoanPaused()`.

+These storage parameters enable the new functionality while maintaining upgrade safety through the ERC-7201 storage pattern.

 ### Additional Security Enhancements

 - **New Error Codes**: Added specific error codes for better failure diagnosis: